Yoursole1/Portfolio/README.md

 - Over 100k views after streams ended.
 - All streamers doing this event were put on the front page of Twitch

+**Skills Learned**

+- Custom pathfinding
+- Lots of linear algebra practice for the raycasting and the magic zombies
+- Practice with NMS relating to the EntityPlayer
+- So much practice working with the build team to make sure the maps and the games were in sync

 ## Twitch Rivals 2022 Minecraft Section